tasmota/docs/docs/Scripting-Language.md

 with 1M flash only default compressed mode should be used (or an SDCARD)
 a special compressed mode can enable up to 6200 chars by defining #define USE_EEPROM, #define EEP_SCRIPT_SIZE 6200
-however this has some side effects. the script is deleted on OTA or serial update and has to be installed fresh after update.
+however this has some side effects. the script may be deleted on OTA or serial update and may have to be reinstalled  after update.

 with 4M Flash best mode would be
 `#define USE_UFILESYS`